First landlords busted for breaching new insulation laws

 Krystal Gamman first raised the issue around a lack of insulation with the property manager a year ago and even offered to use her community card to reduce the cost, the documents showed.

-In May this year, a contractor attempted to assess the property, but was unable to access the property because the Gammans had a health emergency.
+In May this year, a contractor attempted to assess the property, but was unable to access the property because their daughter had a high fever and they had to rush her to the doctors.

 A recent assessment of the property by an insulation expert revealed the cottage did not have the correct insulation - the ceiling insulation was insufficient and there was no underfloor insulation.